-Immediate Mobile Payment Services(IMPS) is a real time instant inter-bank funds transfer system managed by National payment corporation of India.
-IMPS is available 24/7 throughout the year including bank holidays unlike NEFT and RTGS.
+Immediate Mobile Payment Services(IMPS) is a real-time instant inter-bank funds transfer system managed by National payment corporation of India.
+IMPS is available 24/7 throughout the year including bank holidays, unlike NEFT and RTGS.

 NEFT, RTGS and IMPS payment systems were introduced to offer convenience and flexibility to the account holders.
-To use these online fund transfer services, remitter must have the basic bank account details of the beneficiary.
+To use these online fund transfer services, the remitter must have the basic bank account details of the beneficiary.
 The bank account details include the beneficiary’s name and bank’s IFSC.
 Though all the three payment systems are used for funds transfer, they exhibit a few differences.

 - Fund Transfer Limit

 The maximum and minimum amount of money allowed for transfer by each payment system may differ.
 Therefore, fund transfer value is an important factor in determining which fund transfer method will be appropriate for a customer.

 - Service Availability